HadrienG2/subwoofer/README.md

-- If "Nregisters" is a bit faster than "L1cache" (say, 20% faster), its measurement might be more faithful to the impact of subnormal arithmetic on maximally optimized code because it is not polluted by memory loads, it contains only ~free reg-reg moves and the desired arithmetic.
+- If "Nregisters" is a bit faster than "L1cache" (say, 20% faster), its measurement might be more faithful to the impact of subnormal arithmetic on maximally optimized code because it is not polluted by memory loads, it contains only the desired arithmetic and perhaps a few ~free reg-reg moves.
 - If "Nregisters" is a lot faster than "L1cache" (say, 2x faster), or even worse, significantly slower, you should disregard its output as suspicious by default unless you are ready to take the time to carefully cross-check that